 Make sure you are providing information that’s suited to your target audience(s).
 By using the local language, currency, and timezone together with contact information like addresses and phone numbers, you’re sending users and search engines strong signals that they’re in the right spot.

-Also think about cultural differences when you’re creating your design and content.
-Different regions look at things like color, layout, and style of humor in very different ways.
+Also, think about cultural differences when you’re creating your design and content.
+Different regions look at things like colour, layout, and style of humour in very different ways.

 By making it unambiguously clear that your page is for them, you’re increasing the chances that they’ll have a positive experience.